danielsunjin/Daniel-REU-Project-Files/README.md

 It is important to note that the vertex screening and SCCA scripts that I use do not curently work with the chass atlas.

+Note: currently, preprocessing with the Chass atlas does not work completely, as there are errors related to estimating confounds.